m0nac0/xaif/README.md

 >Important: you will not need to actually write any Flutter code yourself, you just need to have Flutter installed so this tool can use it under the hood.

->Also important: you only need to install Flutter (and possibly other dependencies) on your development machine.
+>Also important: you only need to install Flutter (and possibly other dependencies) on *your* development machine.
-Any executables you built can be installed/run on other devices without installing any dependencies.
-(Just like you can distribute your apk)
+Any executables you build can be installed/run on other devices without installing additional dependencies.
+(Just like you can distribute your apk).

 Please follow [Flutter's installation guide](https://docs.flutter.dev/get-started/install) (depending on your computer's operating system).
 You will need to complete the "Get the Flutter SDK" step.

 Flutter's setup guides will include additional setup steps (e.g. "Android setup", "Web setup").
 You only need to complete these steps if you want to later compile your app for the respective platforms.
-(I.e., if you want to compile your app into a web app, you need to complete the "Web setup" step).<br>
+(For example, if you want to compile your app into a web app, you need to complete the "Web setup" step).<br>

 Make sure that Flutter is correctly set up by running `flutter doctor` in a shell.